- The Toolbar

 Clicking on the Insights link will give you a stats window where you can set goals, track your progress, and more.

-Word/Page count, Last saved and shortcut keys
+Word/Page count and Last saved

 At the bottom right of your page is a running page and word count, as well as the when the last save of your script happened.